stevebrownlee/the-hairy-potter/README.md

     ![](./jest-initial.gif)

 > **Note:** All of the code for this project will be created the `src` directory of the project.
-Open a new terminal session, and `cd` to the project directory again.
+Open a new terminal session, and `cd` to the project directory.
 Then you can `cd src` to change to that directory in your terminal.
 To check what's already in the `src` directory, use the `ls` command to see its contents.

-## Pushing Your Code

-Since you cloned an official NSS repository, you don't have permissions to push code to it.
-What you need to do is push to your own repository.
-Part of this assessment includes verifying that you make a minimum of 4 commits and pushes of your code.

-1. Go to your Github page.
-1. Create a new repository named `hairy-potter`.
-1. Copy the connection URL _(remember to make sure you use the SSH format, not HTTPS)_.
-1. In your terminal, make sure you are currently in the project directory.
-1. Run the command: `git remote remove origin`
-1. Run the command: `git remote add origin paste_connection_url_here`

 ## Making Pottery at the Wheel